sauram/SilentObserverDjangoServer/README.md

 To make the Port (whichever you are using for server) open to Internet, local tunnel can be used.

 Command : lt --port XXXX (XXXX is port, 8000 default for Django)

+NOTE: Several files were deleted for security concern.
+Few changes were made to locally running source code for experimentation purpose only which hasn't been included.